Ardmore Avenue station

-Ardmore Avenue station is a SEPTA rapid transit station in Ardmore, Pennsylvania.
-It serves the Norristown High Speed Line, and is located at Ardmore Avenue and Haverford Road.
-Local, Hughes Park Express, and Norristown Express trains all stop at Ardmore Avenue.
-The station lies 3.9 mi from 69th Street Transportation Center.
+Ardmore Avenue station is a SEPTA Metro rapid transit station in Ardmore, Pennsylvania.
+It serves the M, and is located at Ardmore Avenue and Haverford Road.
+All trains stop at Ardmore Avenue.
+The station lies 3.9 mi from 69th Street Transit Center.
 The station has off-street parking available.

-Station layout

 History

 The Ardmore station of the Philadelphia and Western Railroad opened in 1907.